deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

   enabled: false ## Close ClickHouse deployment
 ```

-DeepFlow will write the IP:Port information of ClickHouse into the Endpoint of a Service.
-The controller and ingester of deepflow-server will obtain the ClickHouse address list through the `list&watch` of this Service's Endpoint.
-The controller connects to all ClickHouse instances to create databases and table structures, while the ingester sorts all deepflow-server pod names and Endpoint IPs, corresponding to deepflow-server and ClickHouse in sequence, creating databases, table structures, and writing observability data.
+DeepFlow will write the IP:Port information of ClickHouse into an Endpoint of a Service.
+The controller and ingester of deepflow-server obtain the ClickHouse address list through the `list&watch` of this Service's Endpoint.
+The controller connects to all ClickHouse instances to create databases and table structures, while the ingester sorts all deepflow-server pod names and Endpoint IPs, mapping them to deepflow-server and ClickHouse in sequence, creating databases, table structures, and writing observability data.
 The querier accesses this Service to query observability data.

 Since ClickHouse needs to request MySQL, it is recommended to use managed MySQL along with managed ClickHouse.

-If you only use managed ClickHouse without managed MySQL, it is recommended to open the NodePort of MySQL and configure `global.externalMySQL` to the NodePort access address.
+If only using managed ClickHouse without managed MySQL, it is recommended to open the NodePort of MySQL and configure `global.externalMySQL` to the NodePort access address.

 `values-custom.yaml` configuration: